Kirchhoff's Current and Voltage Law

 Hold out your left hand with forefinger, second finger and thumb at right angle to one another.
 If the fore finger represents the direction of the field and the second finger that of the current, then thumb gives the direction of the force.

-While electric current flows through a conductor, one magnetic field is induced around it.
+While current flows through a conductor, one magnetic field is induced around it.
 This can be imagined by considering numbers of closed magnetic lines of force around the conductor.
 The direction of magnetic lines of force can be determined by Maxwell's corkscrew rule or right-hand grip rule.
-As per these rules, the direction of the magnetic lines of force (or flux lines) is clockwise if the electric current is flowing away from the viewer, that is if the direction of electric current through the conductor is inward from the reference plane as shown in the figure.
+As per these rules, the direction of the magnetic lines of force (or flux lines) is clockwise if the current is flowing away from the viewer, that is if the direction of current through the conductor is inward from the reference plane as shown in the figure.

 Fleming Right Hand Rule

-As per Faraday's law of electromagnetic induction, whenever a conductor moves inside a magnetic field, there will be an induced electric current in it.
-If this conductor gets forcefully moved inside the magnetic field, there will be a relation between the direction of applied force, magnetic field and the electric current.
+As per Faraday's law of electromagnetic induction, whenever a conductor moves inside a magnetic field, there will be an induced current in it.
+If this conductor gets forcefully moved inside the magnetic field, there will be a relation between the direction of applied force, magnetic field and the current.
 This relation among these three directions is determined by Fleming Right Hand rule